4awpawz/buster/README.md

 This *blending* of configuration data affords a lot of flexibility for managing your Buster configurations:

-* use only command line configuration
+* use only command-line configuration
 * use only configuration passed from a script
-* use command line configuration in combination with either .buster.json or with package.json
+* use command-line configuration in combination with either .buster.json or with package.json

 ## Example Project Configuration